Aadecoder/doit/README.md

-# termit
+# doit

-This is a simple ToDo list website made using React.js with a vim twist
+This is a simple ToDo list website made using React.js